mmbman/Katagiri/1980-07-11-Karma-As-Energy-Emptiness.md

 So one second before you die, still there is a chance to get into the human world.
 But if you study Buddhism, enlightenment is always that you never come back to the human world.
 Well, that’s beautiful – just like tiny flowers in the mountains.
 They don’t care about the human world.
 But I don’t think so.
 That is not real Buddhism.
 Constantly we are born in this world as a human being to help all sentient beings: this is the bodhisattva’s way.

 This is the first point.
-Dogen Zenji always understands it in that way: karma which is carrying [on] from the beginningless past.
+Dōgen Zenji always understands it in that way: karma which is carrying [on] from the beginningless past.
 That karma is yours; it is your property or inheritance.
 That means that karma is not something wrong.
 Don’t misunderstand: karma as inheritance is exactly human vitality.
 You can *be* – be existent – right now, right here, and also that is the mainspring to get in the gate of the human world [in the] next moment.
 That is karma.
 Or in other words, karma is capability for us, great capability to exist.
 So we should appreciate it.
 Okay?

 If you look at the karma which you have carried since the beginningless past, you really feel the stinky smell.
 But without that stinky smell, how can you know who you are?
 How can you know the differences between you and others?
 Between you and the tree?
 Whatever you feel, whatever kind of stinky smell you feel – it is really okay.
 You should accept it totally as human vitality, to exist.
 That is great for us.